Ric Flair: WCW World Heavyweight Champion (1993–1996)

-In June 1994 at Clash of the Champions XXVII, Flair defeated Sting in a unification match, merging the WCW International World Heavyweight Championship with the WCW World Heavyweight Championship, and solidifying his heel turn after his alliance with Sherri was brought into the open after she helped him win the match while pretending that she had sided with Sting.
-After becoming the unified and undisputed WCW champion, Flair feuded with Hulk Hogan upon Hogan's arrival in WCW in June 1994, losing the WCW World Heavyweight Championship to him in July at Bash at the Beach.
-Flair continued to feud with Hogan and finally lost to Hogan in a steel cage retirement match at Halloween Havoc.
-Flair took a few months off afterwards before returning to WCW television in January 1995 for an interview at Clash of the Champions XXX.
-After attacking Hogan at Superbrawl V, Flair also began appearing as a part-time manager for Vader, who was engaged in feud with Hogan, and developed a short-lived angle where he was "possessed", even attacking his old WWF opponent Randy Savage at the first Uncensored.
-He soon afterwards returned to wrestling (explained on-air by having Flair nag Hogan for months until Hogan and Savage both petitioned WCW management to let Flair come back).
-Upon returning to wrestling, Flair quickly revived his 1992 feud with Savage, but this time also got Savage's father Angelo Poffo involved after he put him in a figure four leglock at Slamboree 1995.
+In June 1994 at Clash of the Champions XXVII, Flair defeated Sting in a unification match, merging the WCW International World Heavyweight Championship with the WCW World Heavyweight Championship.
+He also solidified his heel turn after his alliance with Sherri was brought into the open, after she helped him win the match while pretending she had sided with Sting.
+After becoming the unified WCW champion, Flair feuded with Hulk Hogan upon Hogan's arrival in WCW in June 1994, losing the WCW World Heavyweight Championship to him in July at Bash at the Beach.
+Flair continued to feud with Hogan and lost to Hogan in a steel cage retirement match at Halloween Havoc.
+Flair took a few months off, before returning to WCW television in January 1995 for an interview at Clash of the Champions XXX.
+After attacking Hogan at Superbrawl V, Flair began appearing as a part-time manager for Vader, who was in a feud with Hogan, and developed a short-lived angle where he was "possessed", even attacking his old WWF opponent Randy Savage at the first Uncensored.
+He returned to wrestling, explained on-air by having Flair nag Hogan for months until Hogan and Savage both petitioned WCW management to let Flair come back.
+Upon returning, Flair revived his 1992 feud with Savage, but also got Savage's father Angelo Poffo involved after he put him in a figure four leglock at Slamboree '95: A Legends' Reunion.